SuperDrive: Internal CD and DVD drive

 Once the use of floppy disks started declining, Apple reused the trademark to refer to the optical drives built into its Macintosh models, which could read and write both DVDs and CDs.
 The early 2001 release of the Power Mac G4 was the first Macintosh to include a SuperDrive.
 SuperDrives featured 6–24x write speeds and supported the DVD±R, DVD±RW, CD-R, and CD-RW formats along with all normal read-only media.
-Some drive models used as SuperDrives are capable of using DVD-RAM but on these drives, the ability to write to these discs is disabled.
-They can, however, read back DVD-RAM discs.
+Some drive models used as SuperDrives are capable of reading DVD-RAM; on these drives, the ability to write to these discs is disabled.
 Apple never offered a Blu-ray drive or supported playback of the format.
 DVD±R DL Dual Layer DVD did not come out until 2005 and was not supported on the SuperDrive until the release of early 2005 models of PowerMac G5 which came with updated SuperDrives which supported DL recording on DL media.

-Unlike tray-style disc holders which have an inner guide ring, slot-style drives will not work with MiniCD or MiniDVD discs (8 cm diameter instead of 12 cm) unless an 8 cm optical disc adapter is used and extraction of the disc is difficult, requiring tweezers, use of a card with double-sided sticky tape, or complete disassembly of it.
+Unlike tray-style disc holders which have an inner guide ring, slot-style drives will not work with MiniCD or MiniDVD discs (8 cm diameter instead of 12 cm) unless an 8 cm optical disc adapter is used, and extraction of the disc is difficult, requiring tweezers, use of a card with double-sided sticky tape, or complete disassembly of it.

-The MacBook Air, released on January 29, 2008, is the first Macintosh to not include a SuperDrive after it became standard across the line.
-Apple began phasing SuperDrives out across the Macintosh line beginning on July 20, 2011.
-The updated second generation 13-inch MacBook Pro, released on June 11, 2012 and discontinued on October 27, 2016 is the last Macintosh to include a SuperDrive while the Mid 2011 was the last iMac model with the built in optical drive.
+The MacBook Air, released on January 29, 2008, was the first Macintosh to not include a SuperDrive after it became standard across the line.
+Apple began phasing SuperDrives out across the Macintosh line with the Mac Mini in 2011, the MacBook Pro and iMac in 2012, and the Mac Pro in 2013.
+The 2012 13-inch MacBook Pro, which was discontinued on October 27, 2016, was the last Macintosh Apple sold that included a SuperDrive.

 External CD and DVD drive

-Apple has sold a USB-connected external SuperDrive as an accessory.
-The drive has faced criticism and mixed customer reviews, with 410 reviews averaging two and a half stars before Apple's removal of customer reviews from their shopping website.
+Apple introduced a USB-connected external SuperDrive as an accessory in 2008 with the MacBook Air.
+The drive received criticism and mixed customer reviews, with 410 reviews averaging two and a half stars before Apple removed customer reviews from their online store.
 Criticism includes the lack of support for Blu-ray or mini optical discs and malfunctions that make the drive inoperable, with no way to eject a stuck disc.
+The SuperDrive can only be plugged directly into a Mac, and may not function when connected to a hub or external display because it can exceed the normal power draw of the USB 2.0 specification, which USB ports on Macs can accommodate.
 On newer Mac computers, it also requires the additional purchase of a USB-C-to-USB-A adapter to connect.
+The USB SuperDrive was last in stock in August 2024, and was delisted from Apple's website in 2025.